florgon/api/docs/API_ERROR_CODES.md

 - - Confirmation token holds email, that was not found, do you update your email?
 - 52 [CFT_EMAIL_ALREADY_CONFIRMED]
 - - Your email is already confirmed and not required to be confirmed.
+# OAUTH other.
+- 60 [OAUTH_CLIENT_NOT_FOUND]
+- - You are trying to get client that does not exists.
+- 61 [OAUTH_CLIENT_FORBIDDEN]
+- - You are not owner of requested client.